dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

 }
 ```

-Operon handles the entity registration that would otherwise be done in a TypeORM `DataSource` instantiation or configuration file.
-To make Operon aware of the entities, a class-level decorator is used on each class containing Operon transaction methods:
+DBOS handles the entity registration that would otherwise be done in a TypeORM `DataSource` instantiation or configuration file.
+To make DBOS aware of the entities, a class-level decorator is used on each class containing DBOS transaction methods:
 ```javascript
 @OrmEntities([KV])
 class KVOperations {